mgheorghe/DASH/dash-pipeline/README-dash-workflows.md

 ```
 make run-saithrift-server
 ```
 When the server starts, the first SAI command it receives will load the `libsai.so` shared library and establish a P4Runtime connection.
 This results in a console message similar to below.
-Note this message doesn't necessairly appear when the daemon starts.
+Note this message doesn't necessarily appear when the daemon starts.
 This also loads the bmv2 behavioral model with the P4 "object code" (JSON file), see [Initialize software switch](#initialize-software-switch).
 ```
 GRPC call SetForwardingPipelineConfig 0.0.0.0:9559 => /etc/dash/dash_pipeline.json, /etc/dash/dash_pipeline_p4rt.txt
 Switch is initialized.